csorianot/godmc_wiki/Process-SNP-data.md

     cd results/02

 Next, we need to generate the correct format for the MeQTL analysis software (MatrixeQTL).
-To do this run the following script:
+To do this run the following script form your home directory:

     ./02b-convert_snp_format.sh

 This script will split the genetic dataset into a number of smaller chunks.
 The number of chunks is determined by the `genetic_chunks` variable in the `config` file.
 For example: